lakenen/grunt-saucelabs-browsers/README.md

 A url for requesting the list of browsers.

-#### options.callback
+#### options.filter
 Type: `Function`
 Default value: `function () {}`

-A function to receive (and do something with) the list of available platforms.
-Return a set of browsers you wish to have included in grunt.config.
+A function to filter the list of available platforms.
+Return a set of browsers you wish to have included in `grunt.config('saucelabs.browsers')`.

 #### options.transform
 Type: `Function`